elchrisso-com/elchrisso-com.github.io/travel-info/index.md

 ---

 # **Wedding Location, Bodø**
-Bodø is a town in Northern Norway, located above the artic circle.
+Bodø is a city in the north of Norway, located above the Artic Circle.
 You can find it on google maps here: <a href="https://maps.app.goo.gl/4MSZEpyszJbVNWuM8"> here</a>.

 Bodø is the gateway to the Lofoten Islands, see below.

 ## **Getting there**
 Flying is probably the cheapest and easiest way to get to Bodø.
 The major airlines serving Bodø are [SAS](https://www.flysas.com/) and [Norwegian](https://www.norwegian.com/uk/).
 I find google flights to be a good flight checking service: [Google flights](https://www.google.com/travel/flights).
 Alternatives, such as road, sea and rail are also possible, but will take a lot longer, and we have little personal experience.

 ### **Bodø airport**